nariman-dehghani/Network-Visualization/README.md

 # Network-Visualization
-This code visualize the concept of resiliency in networks.
+This code visualizes the concept of resiliency in networks.